What Your Protection Class Is and How to Find It

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

 Finding your home’s protection class requires a little digging.
-There isn’t a central protection class lookup tool for homeowners since the grade is primarily used by insurance companies.
-However, there are ways to find it.
+Because insurance companies primarily use protection class grades, no central protection class lookup tool exists for homeowners.
+But you have ways to find it.
 Read on for a step-by-step guide to getting and understanding your home’s grade.

 What’s a home protection class?

-A home protection class is a grade given to homes by the Insurance Services Office Inc. (ISO).
-It’s based primarily on the home’s proximity to the community’s fire protection services.
+A home protection class is a grade given to homes by ISO.
+It primarily depends on the home’s proximity to the community’s fire protection services.

 Homeowners in communities with better public fire protection services tend to have a better protection class rating and pay lower insurance premiums.

-A protection class code is the grade the ISO gives to a home as part of the Public Protection Classification program (PPC).
+A protection class code is the grade ISO gives to a home as part of the Public Protection Classification (PPC) program.
 Protection classes range from 1 to 10.
-Class 1 indicates the best level of fire protection available, while Class 10 indicates the worst level of protection or none at all.
+Class 1 indicates the best level of fire protection available, while a Class 10 ISO rating indicates the worst level of protection or none at all.
 “Fire protection class” is another name for a protection class.[1]

 The protection class code system helps communities understand and evaluate their public fire-protection services.
 It also helps insurers determine the risk level certain homes have when it comes to fire damage.

 As a homeowner, you want the best protection class, Class 1.
-This not only means that your home is well protected against fire but can also lead to lower home insurance premiums.
-Having a lower protection class, however, can increase your premiums or make it harder to get insurance altogether.
+This protects your home against fire and can also lead to lower home insurance premiums.
+But having a higher protection class can increase your premiums or make it harder to get insurance coverage.

 Fire Insurance: How to Ensure Your Home Is Protected